ZhugeKongan/torch-template-for-deep-learning/README.md

 # Torch-template-for-deep-learning
-- Unofficial implementations of some **classical backbone CNNs, data enhancement, torch loss, attention, visualization and  some common algorithms with pytorch**.
+ Pytorch implementations of some **classical backbone CNNs, data enhancement, torch loss, attention, visualization and  some common algorithms **.

-- **Requirements**：
+### Requirements

   · torch, torch-vision

   · torchsummary

   · other necessary

+### usage
+A training script is supplied in “train_baseline.py”, the arguments are in “args.py

 ### autoaug: Data enhancement and CNNs regularization
     - StochDepth
     - label smoothing